Skip to content

 • Active users

-In the dashboard’s traffic section, you can monitor API usage over 30 days, 90 days, 6 months, 1 year, or all time.
+In the dashboard’s traffic section, you can monitor weekly, monthly, or yearly API usage.

 Dashboard showing organization details with a traffic usage bar chart.
 Monthly traffic is 82.71 GB, and active users total 292.